Structural changes across thermodynamic maxima in supercooled liquid tellurium: a water-like scenario: Abstract

 \section{Abstract}

 Liquid polymorphism is an intriguing phenomenon which has been found in a few single-component systems, the most famous being water.
-By supercooling liquid Te to more than 130\,K below its melting point and performing simultaneous small-angle and wide-angle X-ray scattering measurements, we observe clear maxima in its thermodynamic response functions around 615\,K, suggesting the presence of liquid polymorphism.
+By supercooling liquid Te to more than 130\,K below its melting point and performing simultaneous small-angle and wide-angle X-ray scattering measurements, we observe clear maxima in its thermodynamic response functions around 615\,K, suggesting the possible existence of liquid polymorphism.
 A close look at the underlying structural evolution shows the development of intermediate-range order upon cooling, most strongly around the thermodynamic maxima, which we attribute to bond-orientational ordering.
-The striking similarities between our results and those of water indicate that water-like anomalies and the liquid-liquid transition can be a general phenomenon among systems with competing bond- and density-ordering.
+The striking similarities between our results and those of water, despite the lack of hydrogen-bonding and tetrahedrality in tellurium, indicate that water-like anomalies may be a general phenomenon among liquid systems with competing bond- and density-ordering.